 Swiss Activities Tip: The best view of Chillon Castle is definitely from the water.
 So combine your visit there with a boat trip on Lake Geneva.

 Did you know that there are more than 300 mountain railroads in Switzerland?
-They take you to the mountains not only for skiing in winter, but also for hiking or biking all year round.
+They take you to the mountains not only in winter for skiing, but also all year round for hiking or biking.
 So if you and your family don't like to climb to the top on your own initiative, you can take the mountain railroad for a wonderfully relaxed ride either from the valley to the summit or vice versa.